nsip/nias2/README.md

 The software also uses these components as architecture to support Test Administration Authorities' interaction with NAPLAN Online:
 * __napval__ validates NAPLAN registration records, in either SIF/XML or CSV format.
-* __naprr__ post-processes the NAPLAN results & reporting dataset, including generating local reports, and aligning Year 3 Writing results to the codeframe.
+* __naprrql__ post-processes the NAPLAN results & reporting dataset, including generating local reports, and aligning Year 3 Writing results to the codeframe.

 The code is open source, and is released through the NSIP Github repository.